View EDYTHE GILL's Obituary on Progress-Index.com and share memories

 She is survived by her nephews, Judge Herbert C. Gill Jr., and wife, Judy of Chester, David L. Gill and wife, Judy of Chesterfield, Buddy Edwards and wife, Brenda of Colonial Heights and G. H. Edwards of Chesterfield; nieces, Edythe McKinney of Raleigh, North Carolina, Jean Jackson of Snow Hill, North Carolina and Barbara Nickols of Sneads Ferry, North Carolina; and numerous nieces and nephews.

 A funeral service will be held at 11:00 a.m. on Thursday, March 21, 2019, in the Colonial Heights Chapel of the E. Alvin Small Funeral Homes & Crematory, 2033 Boulevard, Colonial Heights, Virginia 23834 with the Reverend Bob Lamb and the Reverend James Blankenship officiating.
 Interment will take place at Blandford Cemetery, Petersburg.
 The family will receive friends Wednesday, March 20, 2019, from 6:00 p.m. to 8:00 p.m. at the funeral home.
-In lieu of flowers, contributions may be made to Ettrick United Methodist Church, 21302 Chesterfield Avenue, Ettrick, Virginia 23803.
+In lieu of flowers, contributions may be made to Ettrick United Methodist Church, P.O.
+Box 2380, Petersburg, Virginia 23804.
 Condolences may be registered at www.ealvinsmall.com.

 Published in The Progress-Index from Mar.
 19 to Mar.
 20, 2019